 The study of domain wall dynamics in ferromagnets encompasses several core ideas of modern theoretical physics, including topology and non-equilibrium statistical physics.
 This research project focuses on theoretical and numerical studies of dynamics of domain walls in various low-dimensional ferromagnetic structures such as thin films, nanowires and -strips.
 The key issues to be addressed are the effects of structural disorder and thermal fluctuations on the domain wall dynamics, driven by either applied magnetic fields or spin-polarized electric currents.
 The study relates in particular to fundamental theoretical questions in modern statistical physics of elastic interfaces in random media, and has also important practical implications for the operation of next generation memory and logic devices based on domain walls.
-The project is pursued within the COMP Centre of Excellence in Computational Nanoscience (Aalto University, Dept. of Applied Physics), in collaboration both locally within Aalto University and with several partners across Europe, also via a European Commission Initial Training Network “WALL” on domain walls.
+The project is pursued within Department of Applied Physics, Aalto University, as well as within the Complex Systems group at the Computational Physics Laboratory, Tampere University.

-Dr. Lasse Laurson, Project leader, Academy Research Fellow (lasse.laurson (at) aalto.fi)
+Dr. Lasse Laurson, Project leader, Associate Professor (tenure track) (lasse.laurson (at) tuni.fi)

 Ilari Rissanen, Doctoral Student (ilari.rissanen (at) aalto.fi)